Refined Selmer equations for the thrice-punctured line in depth two: Explicit Equations

 with the coefficients $a_{2,3}$ and $a_{3,2}$ given by the equivalent equations~\eqref{a23 fermat}, \eqref{a23 mersenne}, \eqref{a23 catalan}.
 The points $-1$, $3$, $-3$, $9$ are all of type $(|,-)$ and are therefore solutions of~\eqref{equation q = 3}.

 Let us now choose $p = 5$, the smallest possible choice since $p$ has to be different from $2$ and $3$.
-According to Theorem~\ref{refined Chabauty-Kim equations}, the refined Chabauty--Kim set $\mathcal X(\ZZ_5)_{\{2,3\}}^{|,|}$ is cut out by the equations $\log(z) = \Li_2(z) = 0$.
+According to Theorem~\ref{refined Chabauty-Kim equations}, the refined Chabauty--Kim set $\mathcal X(\ZZ_5)_{\{2,3\},2}^{|,|}$ is cut out by the equations $\log(z) = \Li_2(z) = 0$.
 The simultaneous roots when $p=5$ are the 4th roots of unity $\zeta$ satisfying $\Li_2(\zeta) = 0$.
 Numerical computation shows that this is not the case for $\pm i$ and the fact that $\Li_2(-1) = 0$ shows that the only root in $\mathcal X(\ZZ_5)$ is $z= -1$.
-However, computer calculations show that for the set $\mathcal X(\ZZ_5)_{\{2,3\}}^{|,-}$ there is, in addition to the known solutions above, one extra solution of~\eqref{equation q = 3} in the residue disk $3+5\ZZ_5$ which does not correspond to a solution of the $S$-unit equation and appears transcendental.
+However, computer calculations show that for the set $\mathcal X(\ZZ_5)_{\{2,3\},2}^{|,-}$ there is, in addition to the known solutions above, one extra solution of~\eqref{equation q = 3} in the residue disk $3+5\ZZ_5$ which does not correspond to a solution of the $S$-unit equation and appears transcendental.
+Recently, one of the authors (M.L.) showed that this extra solution can be eliminated by going to depth~$4$, thus confirming the refined Kim's Conjecture for $S=\{2,3\}$, $p=5$ and $n=4$.